ChigozieCO/altschool-capstone-project/README.md

 ### RBAC (Role-based access control )

-In order to allow cert-manager to issue a token using your ServiceAccount you must deploy some RBAC (Role-based access control ) to the cluster.
+In order to allow cert-manager issue a token using your ServiceAccount you must deploy some RBAC (Role-based access control ) to the cluster.
 Find my code [here](./k8s-terraform/role-roleBinding.tf)

 <!-- =============> bp 16 -->